tomcam/vuepress.github.io/style-sheets.md

 # Style sheets

-## Overriding the global style sheet on a per-page pbases
+## Overriding the global style sheet on a per-page basis

-You can create a style sheet that applies to only one page by doing the following.
+You can create a styles that apply to only one page by doing the following.
+Here's an example of making the body text red for one particular page.

 * Add the style to `.vuepress/override.styl`.
 For example: